Lunar Iron Habitat Project at a glance – No frills description.

-Why is researching iron habitats my first project for Lunar Homesteading you ask?
+Why is researching iron habitats my first project for Lunar Homesteading you ask (written before I started other projects)?
 Because the most critical component (aside from the people) is pressurized shelter.
 Sure, a functioning Homestead needs lots of other technology but no pressure hull equals no people.
 And you can’t have a Homestead without people.
 Besides, we need a cool container to put all the other nifty gadgets into.

 We can build pressure hulls out of many other materials besides iron.
 But iron has a unique combination of qualities that makes it the obvious (at least to me) first choice for Lunar, and most other, Homesteaders.